 Navarrete x Kajiyama creates interdisciplinary performance works using movement, theater, art installation, multimedia, and site-specific environments.
 Our work has been influenced by ritual, cultural studies, and the political and environmental concerns of the world in which we live.
-In the last eight years, the themes in our work have shifted to address our deepening concern with social and environmental issues.
+Since 2006, our work has addressed our deepening concern with social and environmental issues.
 Recent themes include: racial profiling and state brutality, genetic modification of native crops, the commodification of water, cultural colonization, and the human response to overwhelming disaster.

 Since 2001, Navarrete x Kajiyama has created work involving members of the Latino transgender community, the local Mexican-American and Japanese-American communities, and San Francisco’s community of Argentine Tango dancers.
 From 2005-2008, we were artists-in-residency at ODC Theater.
 In 2006, Navarrete x Kajiyama was named one of the 25 to Watch by Dance Magazine.
 In 2007, we collaborated with visual artists from Eastside Arts Alliance, an organization of artists and community organizers of color in East Oakland to create the performance environment for The Revenge of Huitlacoche.
 That same year, Navarrete x Kajiyama was invited to present their work at the Hemispheric Institute on Performance and Politics' Encuentro in Buenos Aires, Argentina.
 In 2008 and 2014, we were chosen to be the San Francisco representative for SCUBA Touring Network performances in Minneapolis, Philadelphia, and Seattle.
 In 2010-11 we were Irvine Fellows at the Lucas Artist Residency Program at Montalvo Arts Center.